 This is by no means an exhaustive list.
 If your body hurts after you were hit, and it didn’t before, that’s an injury, and you may be entitled to compensation for it.
 Contact an experienced car accident lawyer immediately to discuss your case.[ Back to Top ]

-For what to do at the scene of the accident, you can read our step-by-step guide that includes the Five Biggest Mistakes people make after a car accident.
-There’s a lot to remember but it’s all important, especially if you end up needing to build a case for compensation.
-There are some things to reiterate:
+For what to do at the scene of the accident, you can read our step-by-step guide that includes the 5 biggest mistakes people make after a car accident.
+There’s a lot to remember, but it’s all important, especially if you end up needing to build a car accident case for compensation.
+Here are a few highlights:

 DON’T: “Tough it out.”
-The longer you wait to obtain treatment, the harder it will be to get compensation if you really need it down the road.
-The insurance company will argue that, if you didn’t seek treatment, you weren’t really injured.
+The longer you wait to obtain medical treatment, the harder it will be to get compensation if you really need it down the road.
+The auto insurance company will argue that if you didn’t seek treatment, you weren’t really injured.
 That could leave you with mounting medical bills and no help.

-DON’T: Talk to the insurance adjuster much, if at all.
+DON’T: Talk to insurance adjusters much, if at all.
 They’re trained to ask leading questions, get you on record, and may use what you say to try to minimize the amount they pay.
 Instead, seek legal representation and let a car injury attorney handle the adjusters.

-DON’T: Be fooled into not considering an attorney.
+DON’T: Be fooled into not considering a car accident lawyer.
 You may or may not decide to hire one, but you should come to that conclusion independently.
-It is highly likely that the adjuster or insurance company will tell you that you don’t need an attorney, or that an attorney will reduce the amount you stand to gain.
+It is highly likely that adjusters or insurance companies will tell you that you don’t need an attorney or that hiring an attorney will reduce the amount you could receive from your car accident claim.
 What you should remember is that insurance companies are in business to make a profit.
 They do that by limiting their payouts.
 They are not working in your best interests!